Mission Foods: NASCAR

+In July 2026, Mission Foods was announced as the title sponsor of the Sports Car Club of America SCCA National Championship Runoffs at Road America.

 Product lines

 Mission Foods has a range of tortilla products ranging from the traditional corn and flour tortillas to whole wheat and flavored varieties.
-Most of Mission Foods products are classified as kosher and Halal.
+Most of Mission Foods products are classified as kosher and halal.
 Mission also sells several varieties of tortilla chips.